vivkin/gason/README.md

 Arrays and Objects use the same `JsonNode` struct, but for arrays valid only `next` and `value` fields!

 ## Notes
-gason store values using NaN-boxing technique.
+gason stores values using NaN-boxing technique.
 By [IEEE-754](http://en.wikipedia.org/wiki/IEEE_floating_point) standard we have 2^52-1 variants for encoding double's [NaN](http://en.wikipedia.org/wiki/NaN).
-So let's use this for store value type and payload:
+So let's use this to store value type and payload:
 ```
  sign
  |  exponent